berto-dev/linux-arch-installation-flow/README.md

 #### Add a simple shell theme packs (it's my simple theme asset)

+1) download the [theme pack](https://github.com/berto-dev/linux-arch-installation-flow/raw/main/Theme-Pack.zip) and unzip it.

+2) copy file of theme...<br>
 remember: "gnome have the hidden folder for override (unlock hide file and search, for exemple, .icons in /home) but not all it's getted good.
-In that case you can follow the below command lines for copy direct into the system user folder."
+In that case you can follow the below command lines for copy direct into the system user folder."<br>

 - add shell theme (Based on Fluent-Round-White/Dark)<br>
   `$ sudo cp -r /home/YOUR_USR_NAME/Downloads/Theme-Pack/Shell-White /usr/share/themes`<br>